aainaj/quotes-tableview-diffable-data-source/README.md

 - xcodegen generate OR xcodegen
 It will create .xcodeproj from project.yml

-This app lists quotes from json.
+This app lists quotes from json which is cloned from https://type.fit/api/quotes.
 I have used UITableViewDiffable data source to render cells and supply data.